 Recreational therapy is an exciting helping profession.
 It might be a good fit for you if you are interested in a health-related career and you have a strong interest in helping individuals with chronic illnesses and disabling conditions, especially through socially and physically active recreation.
 You should also have an appreciation of the value of recreation and leisure in your own life.

 Recreation therapists design interventions that include a wide range of modalities and facilitation techniques including: Adapted Aquatics * Aquatics Therapy * Therapeutic Horseback Riding * Wheelchair Sports * Exercise Programs * Medical Play * Adapted Fitness Activity * Animal Assisted Therapy * Horticulture * Social Skills Training * Music * Adventure Programming * Journaling * Creative Arts * Stress Management * Yoga * T'ai Chi Chuan * Leisure Education *

-Your Temple coursework prepares you to take the national exam to become a Certified Therapeutic Recreation Specialist (CTRS) and to practice as a recreation therapist.
-Temple's TR alumni consistently score higher than the national average on this certification exam.
+Your Temple coursework prepares you to take the national exam to become a Certified Therapeutic Recreation Specialist (CTRS) and to practice as a recreational therapist.
+Temple's RT alumni consistently score higher than the national average on this certification exam.
 Most health care and human services agencies require CTRS certification for employment.